UPT-FAING-EPIS/lab-2025-i-si784-u2-05-cs-Aakhtar004/Bank/index.md

-# Bank Domain
+# Bank Domain Library

-Welcome to the Bank Domain documentation.

-This project provides a simple banking domain model with basic functionality for bank accounts.
+This is the Bank Domain library that provides basic banking functionality including account management, deposits, and withdrawals.

-## Main Features
+## Features

-- Create bank accounts with an initial balance
-- Debit funds from accounts with validation
+- Account creation and management
+- Secure debit and credit operations
-- Credit funds to accounts with validation
+- Comprehensive validation and error handling

 ## API Reference